quekyj/minimal-mistakes/_get-started/02-installation.md

 ---

 ## Getting started
+Follow the instruction at [https://dart.dev/get-dart](https://dart.dev/get-dart) to install `dart` in your environment.

 Once you have Dart installed, if you don't already have a project, you can create one using `dart create`: [https://dart.dev/tools/dart-tool](https://dart.dev/tools/dart-tool)

 Then add ROHD as a dependency to your pubspec.yaml file.
 ROHD is [registered](https://pub.dev/packages/rohd) on pub.dev.
 The easiest way to add ROHD as a dependency is following the instructions here https://pub.dev/packages/rohd/install.

 Now you can import it in your project using:

 ```dart
 import 'package:rohd/rohd.dart';
 ```